bullmoose20/MK-Docs/docs/files/builders/trakt.md

         sort_by: user_rating.desc
 ```

-In this example, PMM will generate a Plex collection with any films that I have rated 8.0 or above (using the `plex_search`).
+In this example, Komet will generate a Plex collection with any films that I have rated 8.0 or above (using the `plex_search`).
 The `sync_to_trakt_list` will take those films and then sync them to my `myfilms` Trakt list.

 I can optionally also enable the `trakt_list` to create a two-way sync between Plex and Trakt.
 This allows me to add films to the Trakt list that I want in my Plex collection, and then sync them to Plex.